ameernormie/bash-regex-vim/README.md

 - `dj` - delete current and next line
 - `dk` - delete current and previous line
 - `dgg` - delete from current line to beginning of file
+- `dG` - delete from current line to end of file
 - `2dd` - delete 2 lines (including current)
 - `3dd` - delete 3 lines (including current) and so on
 - `dl` - delete character to the right